-For the third (and last) time, I’m watching parental reactions across the board: some people are outraged that we test young children, others think it’s necessary or fine.
-Some worry about the impact on their child’s anxiety, some about their child’s performance, while others are unworried, oblivious, or absent.
-Every year, some parents try to book vacations while others hire private tutors to boost their kid’s test scores.
-Some children see it as fun, others have panic attacks.
+For the third (and last) time, I’m watching parental reactions across the board: some people are outraged that we test young children, others think it’s either necessary or fine.
+Some worry about the impact on their child’s anxiety, some fret about their child’s performance, while others are unworried, oblivious, or absent.
+Every year, some parents try to book cheap vacations during term time, while others hire private tutors to boost their kid’s test scores.
+Both groups pretend this isn’t happening.

-Imagine you’re writing a thank you note.
+It’s a thank you note.

 I want them to approach the tests with that sense of gratitude, because gratitude feels like relief: I’ve been given something lovely and I want to show that I appreciate it.
 They HAVE the good thing already: the education and friends.
 Seeing this as an act of gratitude takes away any pressure — no one judges a thank you note harshly; people are just glad we appreciated the gift.